Matth3w90/spring-boot-admin-actuator/README.md

     mappings: mappingDocument, // NOT MANDATORY activate the mappings tab
 	metricsIsActive: true, // NOT MANDATORY activate the metrics tab
-    environmentIsActive: true // NOT MANDATORY activate the environment tab };
+    environmentIsActive: true // NOT MANDATORY activate the environment tab
+	loggersIsActive: true // NOT MANDATORY enable tab loggers, to be used in combination with the global loggerLevel variable, look further ahead for configuration.
+};

 app.use(sbaActuator(options));